Skip to content

 Running HavenWizards 88 Ventures OPC as a multi-venture portfolio has required working through the practical question of how ventures in the portfolio relate to each other.
 The conventional venture portfolio model treats each venture as independent: capital is allocated, returns are measured separately, and ventures compete for resources within the portfolio.
 This model works for institutional fund managers because it is legible, auditable, and aligns incentives with external limited partners.
 For a single-operator portfolio serving interconnected markets, it produces unnecessary friction.

 The bayanihan structural properties suggest a different governance model.
+Each of the four properties has a direct counterpart in how ventures can share resources.

 Bounded resource-sharing requests.
 Ventures in the portfolio can make specific, bounded requests of each other — not unlimited claims on each other's resources.
 Bayanihan Harvest, the agricultural cooperative platform, can request capacity from the education venture for curriculum design work on cooperative governance training.
 That request is specific (curriculum design, bounded scope), non-hierarchical (the education venture doesn't report to Bayanihan Harvest), and generates a deferred reciprocity obligation (at some point the education venture will need something from the agricultural domain).
 The bounded nature of the request is what makes voluntary participation possible — each venture can assess whether the request is reasonable against its own current capacity, rather than having to defend against open-ended claims.